stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ```
 Notes:

-* The signature of the callback method is derived from the documentation (as an extension it is not part of the API).
+* The signature of the callback method is derived from the documentation, as an extension it is not specified in the API header.

-* A JNA callback is an interface that must contain a __single__ public method, but this is not enforced at compile-time.
+* A JNA callback must contain a __single__ public method but this is not enforced at compile-time.

 * The `pUserData` parameter is optional data returned to the callback to correlate state, this is largely redundant for an OO application and is always `null` in our implementation.

-The `message` callback method first transforms the _severity_ and _types_ bit fields to the corresponding enumerations:
+On invocation the callback first transforms the _severity_ and the _types_ bit-field to the corresponding enumerations:

 ```java
 VkDebugUtilsMessageSeverity severityEnum = IntegerEnumeration.mapping(VkDebugUtilsMessageSeverity.class).map(severity);
 Collection<VkDebugUtilsMessageType> typesEnum = IntegerEnumeration.mapping(VkDebugUtilsMessageType.class).enumerate(type);
 ```

-And the relevant data is composed into a message instance and delegated to the handler:
+The relevant data is then composed into a message instance and delegated to the handler:

 ```java
 Message message = new Message(severityEnum, typesEnum, pCallbackData);